 This policy brief addresses the question of whether Brunei Darussalam should adopt a self-certifying medical leave policy (SCML) for employees in the public and private sector.
 It also proposes for the best SCML option to adopt if SCML is to be implemented.

-The policy brief recommended that SCML should be implemented for both public and private sectors as the existing system requiring MCs for sick leave is prone to abuse and has a tendency to encourage or at least, accommodate longer and unnecessary absenteeism from work.
-This presents negative implications as it results in considerable direct and indirect costs to the workplace, individual and MOH.
+The policy brief recommended that SCML should be implemented for both public and private sectors as the existing system requiring medical certificates (MCs) for sick leave is prone to abuse and has a tendency to encourage or at least, accommodate longer and unnecessary absenteeism from work.
+This presents negative implications as it results in considerable direct and indirect costs to the workplace, individual and Ministry of Health (MoH).
 There is a strong case for proper control on the duration of paid sick leave for minor illnesses and abuse of MC issuance so that absenteeism can be reduced.
 A more robust management of sick leave can be achieved via an SCML policy which provides empowerment for employees to decide whilst at the same time, incentivizes them to reduce sick leave or to return to work earlier.

 This study has been published as a CSPS Policy Brief in 2014.